hackforla/VRMS/README.md

 ### Making changes, committing and pushing

-1. Changes start on your local clone of this repository, in your own branch.
+1. Changes start on your local fork of this repository, in your own branch.

 1. Commit your changes with a comment related to the issue it addresses to your local repository.